ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Summary

 Carrera electric bikes seem to polarise opinions within the e-bike world.
-People tend to either love them or loathe them, plus there does seem to be some big questions raised regarding after-sales service.
+People tend to either love them or loathe them, plus there do seem to be some big questions raised regarding after-sales service.

 From a personal perspective, I’ve test ridden most of their current (and older) range of electric bikes and I have always thought they offered reasonable value for money.
 I also know of quite a few satisfied owners who have many miles of riding under their belts.